yukiarimo/yuna-ai/README.md

 > Absolutely!
 The code will always be available for your personal use.

 Q: Will Yuna AI will be free?
-> If you plan to use it locally, you can utilize it for free.
-However, you may want to avoid setting it up locally.
-In that case, you'll need to pay unless we have enough money to create a free limited demo.
+> If you plan to use it locally, you can use it for free.
+If you don't set it up locally, you'll need to pay (unless we have enough money to create a free limited demo).

 Q: Do we collect data from local runs?
 > No, your usage is private when you use it locally.
 However, if you choose to share, you can.
-We will collect data to improve the model if you prefer to use our instance.
+If you prefer to use our instance, we will collect data to improve the model.

 Q: Will Yuna always be uncensored?
 > Certainly, Yuna will forever be uncensored for local running.
 It could be a paid option for the server, but I will never restrict her, even if the world ends.